Fire Marshal, Fire Codes & Fire Permits

 To obtain a permit please complete the Fire Permit Application (PDF) and submit the completed application with two paper copies of the plans, one electronic copy of the plans, and payment for the permit and plan review.
 Paper plans will be stamped and returned.
 The City has up to 10 business days in which to return submitted plans.

 The permit fee is based on the valuation of the job being performed.
-View our Permit Fee Schedule (PDF).
+View the Fee Schedule (PDF).